panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 `MessageProps` is the interface that describes the type of props the component accepts: `text` prop as `string`, and `important` as `boolean`.

-[Basic Prop Types](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#basic-prop-types-examples) gives examples of types for different situations.
-Use the list as an inspiration for your prop typing.

 Now when rendering the component, you would have to set the prop values according to the props type:

 ```tsx twoslash